CSUN-SeniorDesign/matabit-blog/content/posts/thomas-week-6.md

 ---

 # Week 6
-For week 6 I was repsonsible for finishing up the ASG as well as preparing the documentation, creating the service diagram, and getting everything ready for the presentation.
+For week 6 I was responsible for finishing up the ASG as well as preparing the documentation, creating the service diagram, and getting everything ready for the presentation.

 ## ASG
 In order to finish up with the ASG, I had to create the configuration to determine what type of EC2 instances it would create.
-To do this, I created an aws_launch_configuration resource at the top of my asg file and referenced it from my aws_autoscaling_group resource.
+To do this, I created an aws_launch_configuration resource at the top of my ASG file and referenced it from my aws_autoscaling_group resource.

 ```
 resource "aws_launch_configuration" "asg_conf" {